 Pretty much inevitable for any of the recurring villains on Doctor Who.

 This was the fate that befell the Doctor's greatest enemies the Daleks after 16 television stories, four cameos and countless appearances in other adaptations, especially when their creator, Davros, began to dominate the stories.
-They were later made more menacing again; in 1988 they were given the ability to fly, and for their 2005 return in "Dalek", they were given new abilities, such as a force field and the ability to crush a man's head using the plunger arm.
+They were later made more menacing again; in 1988 they were given the ability to fly, and for their 2005 return in "Dalek", they were given new abilities, such as a force field and the ability to crush a man's head using the plunger arm (in that episode, a lone Dalek kills around 200 trained soldiers).
 However, they may be falling back into this, going in their more recent appearances from one being defeated by its own self-loathing, to a fleet being defeated by a Deus ex Machina, to millions being defeated by reversing the polarity.
 On the other hand four Daleks, later three Daleks and a Dalek-Human hybrid take two episodes to destroy.
 Because of this, it seems the Daleks suffer from some variation of the Inverse Ninja Law.
 The more there are, the easier they are to defeat.